 Whether it’s you on a bicycle, someone pushing a baby stroller, or even a kid running along the sidewalk, if a vehicle is not acting appropriately, they can be held liable.
 We understand you may have concerns about the cost of hiring an attorney.
 Don’t let a police citation discourage you from seeking legal help.

 Police officers often focus on the immediate violation of traffic law, but they may not have the full picture of the bike accident circumstances.
-An experienced bicycle accident attorney can thoroughly investigate the accident, gather evidence to support your claim, and fight for the compensation you deserve.
+An experienced bike crash lawyer can thoroughly investigate the accident, gather evidence to support your claim, and fight for the compensation you deserve.
 At GJEL, we understand the complexities of these cases and can help you navigate the legal process.

 At GJEL, we work on a contingency fee basis, meaning you don’t pay us anything unless we recover compensation for you.
 This allows you to pursue justice without the added financial burden of upfront legal fees.
 We’re committed to helping injured cyclists get the legal representation they need, regardless of their financial situation.